 Comparing the Suunto Zoop Novo with the Cressi Leonardo

-When we talk about ‘limited’ functionality then please be aware that many divers will never need more capabilities as any of these two dive computers offer.
-Will there be things you might be missing if you have dived more than 100 dives?
-Yes, possibly but even then it won’t be essential to have those capabilities in most cases
+When we talk about ‘limited’ functionality then please know that many divers will never need more capabilities as any of these two dive computers offer.
+Will there be things you might miss if you have dived over 100 dives?
+Yes, but even then it won’t be essential to have those capabilities in most cases

 At first glance both dive computers are not that different.
-They both come with large screens which makes either one too large to use and wear as a day-to-day watch.
+They both come with large screens which makes them too large to use and wear as a day-to-day watch.

-The first difference you will see is that the navigation on the Cressi Leonardo is done with a single button.
+The first difference you will see is that the navigation on the Cressi Leonardo uses a single button.
 The Suunto Zoop Novo features four buttons to navigate through the functions.

-The multiple button approach allows you to navigate to certain menu selections faster as you don’t have to step through all of them.
-However, you have to memorize which button does what and if the buttons are too close together you can easily confuse them or not be able to touch the right one if you wear thicker gloves.
-The Suunto Zoop Novo features a good compromise in this area as the buttons are spaced very far apart so you won’t accidentally press the wrong button.
+Using multiple buttons to navigate allows you to reach certain menu selections faster as you don’t have to step through all of them.
+However, you have to memorize which button does what and if the buttons are too close together, you can easily confuse them or not be able to touch the right one if you wear thicker gloves.
+The Suunto Zoop Novo features a good compromise in this area as the buttons are spaced very far apart so you won’t press the wrong button by accident.

-While the navigation does have differences by how many buttons you have to use, the overall functionality of both dive computers is not that different.
+While the navigation has differences by how many buttons you have to use, the overall functionality of both dive computers is not that different.
 Both offer the basic features you will need to dive safely.

-They both are capable of handling Air, Nitrox and Gauge modes.
-The Suunto Zoop additionally can handle free diving and has an off mode.
-This can be quite helpful if you hit the water but don’t want it to measure any time or depth which would impact your next dive.
+They both can handle Air, Nitrox and Gauge modes.
+The Suunto Zoop can also handle free diving and has an off mode.
+This can be helpful if you hit the water but don’t want it to measure any time or depth which would impact your next dive.

-The Suunto Zoop Novo only comes as a wrist dive computer.
-The Leonardo is available as a personal wrist dive computer as well as a console.
+The Zoop Novo only comes as a wrist dive computer.
+The Leonardo is available as a personal wrist dive computer and a console.
 It comes in two different console setups.
 One with a pressure gauge and the other with a compass.

-The logbook on the Suunto Zoop is larger which means you can keep more dive data on the device itself.
-Both scuba computers are capable to be connected to a PC or Mac to transfer the data off of the device.
-The data can then be analyzed and stored on the PC.
+The logbook on the Suunto Zoop is larger which means you can store more dive data on the device itself.
+Both scuba computers are capable to connect to a PC or Mac to transfer the data off of the device.
+You can then analyze and store the data on your PC.
 You can also plan future dives based on those historic records.

 Nitrox Handling and Sophisticated Functions

 Both dive computers can handle Nitrox up to 50%.
 They are, as is to be expected with an entry-level model, not capable to switch gases during a dive.
-These more sophisticated capabilities can be found on higher end devices.
+More sophisticated capabilities like these can be found on higher end devices.

 Both dive computers use an RGBM model for their calculations.
 The Zoop Novo uses the Suunto own RGBM while the Leonardo is using the Cressi RGBM.
 Overall, the Cressi algorithm is a little more liberal while the Suunto is more on the conservative side.
 It’s hard to say what is better.
 The one thing you want to keep in mind is that if you for example use a Leonardo and your dive buddy uses a Zoop Novo then the Suunto algorithm might require a deco stop while the Leonardo does not (yet).